Simulation-Software-Engineering/Lecture-Material/00_organization/course_intro_slides.md

 - Mainly markdown ... use your favorite tool to render (simply GitHub viewer, [GWDG Hedgedoc](https://pad.gwdg.de/), [pandoc](https://pandoc.org/), [PDFs generated in CI](https://github.com/Simulation-Software-Engineering/Lecture-Material/actions/workflows/create-pdfs-from-markdown.yml), ...)
 - We rework the material as the semester goes
 - We give many links to videos, docs, blog posts, podcasts, ...
-- Recordings of the lecture from last year as a backup.
+- Recordings of the lecture from last year as a backup on ILIAS.
 Please always come when possible.
 What we do is interactive.

 ---